tahasama/T-Shopit/README.md

 # T-Shopit

-An E=commerce, Made with Django + Stripe
+An E-commerce, made with Django + Stripe